-Replace the macro's value with the suggested URL - the Web Configuration tool suggests the web service's URL based on your current settings.
-This option is the best choice when the web service is to be accessed only over the local network.
+Replace the macro's value with the suggested URL - the Web Configuration tool suggests the web application's URL based on your current settings.
+This option is the best choice when the web application is to be accessed only over the local network.

 NOTE: You can skip this step, complete the configuration, and then run the Web Configuration tool again to replace the macro's content with the actual URL.

 TIP: Alternatively, you can specify actual URL in the Settings App.
 For details, see Customizing links to Alloy web applications.